gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ### The Stripe event jobs

 If you look back at the `StripeEventsController`, all of our private handler methods simply punted to a job.
-All of these jobs, either send an email or update the user or use that `Nutmeg::Stripe.sync` method (which essentially just checks the information Stripe has and updates the user).
+All of these jobs, either send an email, or update the user, or use that `Nutmeg::Stripe.sync` method (which essentially just checks the information Stripe has and updates the user).
 Let's take a look:

 ```rb
 class Nutmeg::Stripe::Webhooks::InvoiceUpcomingJob < ApplicationJob